sourabhMajumdar/sourabhMajumdar.github.io/_pages/about.md

   - /about.html
 ---

 Hello, My name is Sourabh Majumdar and I have recently graduated from **Birla Institute of Technology and Science, Pilani, KK Birla Goa Campus** with a bachelors degree in **Computer Science**.
+I am currently pursuing my masters Degree in **Computer Science** at the **Department of Computer Science, University at Buffalo, The State University of New York.**

 ## My Interests

 My main area of interest lies in the field of Artificial Intelligence.
 Specifically **Artificial General Intelligence**.
 I believe solving AI would be one of the greatest challenge of humankind.
-I am currently attempting to solve this problem through exploring the field of **Natural Language Processing**
+I am looking forward to solve this problem one challenge at a time.

 ## My Other Interests